QUOTES-Reactions to death of Sheldon Adelson, casino mogul and political donor

 MACQUARIE RESEARCH ANALYST CHAD BEYNON

 “Adelson built a strong and loyal culture with the appointment and ascension of Rob Goldstein, Wilfred Wong, Patrick Dumont amongst others.
 We believe the executive structure has long been in place and is well positioned for transition. ...
 The new leadership of the company could open the door for future M&A given Adelson’s preference of developing assets, not acquiring.”
-(Reporting by Jeffrey Heller, David Randall, Doina Chiacu, Andy Sullivan, Rachit Vats; Editing by Howard Goller)
+(Reporting by Jeffrey Heller, David Randall, Doina Chiacu, Andy Sullivan, Rachit Vats, Jeff Mason; Editing by Howard Goller and Steve Orlofsky)

 Our Standards: The Thomson Reuters Trust Principles.